dharatuvar/Magento-2-Maintenance-Page/README.md

-# Magento 2 Missing Orders
+# Magento 2 Maintenance Page

 Online Magento 2 stores may undergo changes from time to time such as upgrading to the latest version, installing a new theme, or an extension.
 At these times, the store needs to be switched in the maintenance mode.
 However, doing so displays a broken link.
 It's not advisable from the SEO perspective.
 The solution is the [***Magento 2 Maintenance Page***](https://meetanshi.com/magento-2-maintenance-page.html) extension.